LadyEngineerHere/Clemson-CPSC-Course-Scrapper/README.md

 5. Follow the instructions in the notebook to execute the Python code and scrape course data.

+## Organized Data

+I have manually organized the scraped data in Excel for better readability.
+You can find the organized results in the Excel file named `organized_cpsc_data.xlsx`.

 ## License

 This Jupyter Notebook is provided under the [MIT License](LICENSE).